milwad-dev/laravel-validate/docs/1.x/valid-even-number.md

 ## ValidEvenNumber

-If you want to validate even numbers, you can use `ValidEvenNumber` rule:
+If you want to validate even numbers, you can use the `ValidEvenNumber` rule:

 ```php
 use Milwad\LaravelValidate\Rules\ValidEvenNumber;